aaronguostudio/learn-react/react-hooks/README.md

+# This project is a practice for basic react hooks and react redux

 # Hooks rules
 - Only call at the top levels
 - Only call hooks from react functions, don't call from regular js functions